CBEP-SoCB/Casco_Bay_CSOs_sum/Data/DATA_NOTES.md

 1. Copy the entire table from the PDF, and paste it into Word.
 It does not transfer to Word as a table, but as bare text.
-2. Use global search and replace to replace all whitespace (designated by "^w" in the Find and Replace Dialog box) with tabs ("^t^").
+2. Use global search to replace all whitespace (designated by "^w" in the Find and Replace Dialog box) with tabs ("^t^").
 This will *almost* work, but it will divide extra table boundaries for any table cell that contained a space.